Trambled/OzarkClient/README.md

 ## Capes
 U can give cape designs and i can add u to the pastebin of uuids for capes.

-## Ozark on top
--Blacklarp on bottom. test

 ## clients used to make ozark (skidded/inspiration/ideas)

 -w+2 (obviously)
 -bope
 -gamesense
 -vethack
 -salhack
 -nekohax
 -chatbreaker+
 -xulu
 -fobos
 -nekohax (more like renamed wp2 with burrow :troll:)
 -past
 -bloodhack (wp2 skid)
 -chimpware (best client approved by snine19))